Smashing Newsletter: Issue #81

 All elements are build with vector shapes, which means that you can easily resize them without losing quality.
 You can also change the proportions of everything to fit the sizes of your identity elements. (ea)

 Have you ever wondered if there’s a shortcut to copy the hex color value of a color selected in Photoshop using the eye dropper tool?
-The same question was bothering Noah Stokes, so he asked on Twitter.
-Sean McCabe came up with a handy little tip: You can set a keyboard shortcut to copy a color’s hex value.
+The same question was bothering Noah Stokes40, so he asked on Twitter.
+Sean McCabe41 came up with a handy little tip: You can set a keyboard shortcut to copy a color’s hex value.